FrostyX/frostyx.github.io/_drafts/dockerized-copr.md

     docker-compose ps

-Why some container doesn't start as expected?
+Why doesn't some container start as expected?

     docker-compose logs --follow

-How can I open shell in the container?
+How can I open a shell in the container?

     docker exec -it <name> bash

 How can I see running services in the container?

     supervisorctl status

 How can I control services in the container?

     supervisorctl start/stop/restart all/<name>

 ### My personal workflow